wgibson75/rtspcapture/README.md

 <a name="ldr_trigger_on_pico_w"></a>
 ### Setting up an LDR Trigger on a Pico W Device

-This trigger involves connecting a Light Dependent Resistor to a Pico W device as described in the wiring diagram below.
+This trigger involves connecting a Light Dependent Resistor to a Pico W device as shown in the wiring diagram below.

 ![Pico W LDR wiring](images/pico-w-ldr-wiring.jpg)

-The photos below show how this all looked with my setup at home:
+The photos below show how this all looked with my setup at home (I heat seal wrapped the device after soldering the connections):

 ![My Pico W LDR setup](images/pico-w-ldr.jpg)